dongwonmoon/SchemaScribe/README.md

 ## ✅ Key Features

 -   **🤖 Automated Catalog Generation**: Scans live databases or dbt projects to generate documentation.
+Includes AI-generated table summaries for databases.
 -   **✍️ LLM-Powered Descriptions**: Uses AI (OpenAI, Google, Ollama) to create meaningful business descriptions for tables, views, models, and columns.
 -   **🧬 Deep dbt Integration**:
     -   **Direct YAML Updates**: Seamlessly updates your dbt `schema.yml` files with AI-generated content.
     -   **CI/CD Validation**: Use the `--check` flag in your CI pipeline to fail builds if documentation is outdated.
+    -   **Interactive Updates**: Use the `--interactive` flag to review and approve AI-generated changes one by one.
 -   **🔒 Security-Aware**: The `init` wizard helps you store sensitive keys (passwords, API tokens) in a `.env` file, not in `config.yaml`.
 -   **🔌 Extensible by Design**: A pluggable architecture supports multiple backends.